List of The Bold and the Beautiful characters introduced in the 2010s: Mateo

 Mateo, played by Francisco San Martín, first appeared on October 2, 2017.
+In November 2017, it was reported that the character had departed, though it was teased that he could return in the future.

 Mateo is introduced as the Forrester Estate manager, who is hired by Sheila Carter (Kimberlin Brown) to seduce Quinn Fuller (Rena Sofer) and cause her to betray Eric Forrester (John McCook)'s trust and have an affair, leading to the eventual end of their marriage.

 Characters with their own pages

 The following characters also debuted between 2010 and 2019 and have their own pages: